Catherine060505/Echo-Me-AI/README.md

 # Echo Me AI 🎤🤖
-## Echo Me AI is an interactive, real-time AI voice assistant built with a modern web tech stack.
+### Echo Me AI is an interactive, real-time AI entertainment assistant built with a modern web tech stack.
 It allows users to communicate with an AI assistant using natural language via a sleek frontend interface.
 The project showcases integration of AI technologies in a conversational UI using Vite, TypeScript, TailwindCSS, and Replit hosting.

-🚀 Features
+## 🚀 Features
 🎙️ Real-time user interaction

 💬 AI-powered response generation